 I no longer had the heart to practice in the old paradigm, but I didn't know if I could make a living in a new one.

 That all changed when I met Woody Mosten.
 A lawyer, mediator, educator, and author, Woody embodies what it means to live your values; he is a world-leader in my field.
 In the spring of 2015, I attended Woody's Portland workshop on Developing a Peacemaking Practice.
 That was the first step to finding the courage to admit that I could no longer work as a traditional family law lawyer –– not when I knew there was a better way.
 And when I learned Woody was headed to Seattle to deliver the same training a year later, I jumped at the chance to learn from him again and headed up north.

 Fast forward to today, and I'm now running the practice I didn't even realize was an option three years ago.

-> No more leading clients through an adversarial process that creates "winners" and "losers", no more court experiences that harm just as much as they help.
-Today, I help people find mutually beneficial solutions where each person has an equal voice.
+Today, I help people find mutually beneficial solutions where each person has an equal voice and they work together to reach their own resolution.
 I get so excited when I can help people who have stopped talking to each other, reconnect in a way where they can finally hear what the other person has to say.
 And I'm jazzed when I can help someone gain a little bit of insight about themselves in the process.
 Best of all, I get to do it under the umbrella of promoting a better way of dealing with conflict, one in which we all come out the other side a little more human.

-> Without Woody Mosten, this may never have happened.
+Without Woody Mosten, this may never have happened.
 It was at that second workshop that Woody invited me into a community of 15 peacemaking practitioners he has entrusted to teach that very course that started it all for me.
 Among these collaborative practice leaders is Adam Cordover, a lawyer from Florida, who is quickly making a name for himself in the international collaborative community.